 All Council meetings are open to the public except where personal or confidential matters are discussed; all main meetings are recorded and the recordings made available on the Council's YouTube channel with a link to this on the Council's website.
 All public agendas and minutes are placed on the Council's website, along with the Council's policies and strategies.
 The website was refreshed in 2022 with greater accessibility tools and improved search function, ensuring improved access for residents.
 However, the website is subject to continuous review and refresh to ensure it provides the functionality required.
-The Council continues to use Social Media to get the message out as to what is taking place at relevant Committees and also by sharing a weekly note with Parish Councils (which they in turn share with their communities) as to what is happening at the Council this week.
+The Council continues to use Social Media to get the message out and also by sharing a weekly note with Parish Councils (which they in turn share with their communities) as to what is happening at the Council this week.
 This is in addition to the Council's newspaper, the South Staffordshire Review, published digitally twice yearly and sent to residents via the Gov.Delivery platform.